glw/activity_analysis/README.md

 2. Download repo in commmand line using: `git clone https://github.com/glw/activity_analysis.git`

-3. From within cloned directory run `run_analysis.Rmd`, this will:
+3. From within cloned directory run `run_analysis.R`, this will:
  * Download datafile zip from the source
  * run the analysis
  * and create CodeBook.md